-Who among us has not walked out of an interview and minutes or even hours later realised that there were things we should not have said or done during the interview?
+Who among us has not walked out of an interview and minutes or even hours later realized that there were things we should not have said or done during the interview?

 Nerves are often blamed for some such gaffes, but sometimes it also boils down to poor social skills or lack of sincere preparation.
 The good news is that these lacunae can be overcome with a little effort and some insight.